gincker/machine-learning-playground/README.md

 ### Demos

-Here are some sample results from our ML playground (click the images to see the live demonstration):
+Here are some sample results from our ML playground.
+Click the images to see the live demonstration:

+*(Note: depending on your computer and broswer, sometimes, the results may not be displayed on your screen automatically after clicking the following images.
+In this case, you need to reload the web page to see the results.)*

 [<img src="https://gincker.com/images/ai/nn-regr.png" width="300" width="300" title="neural network: regression">](https://gincker.com/AI/neural-network-regression-levenberg-marquardt)
 [<img src="https://gincker.com/images/ai/nn-timeseries.png" width="300" width="300" title="neural network: time series">](https://gincker.com/AI/neural-network-time-series-levenberg-marquardt#O3i2FtBKcU)